PRE-QUALIFICATION APPEAL PROCESS

 - Indicating that the contractor will be afforded an opportunity to appeal the disqualification as outlined below.
 Effective notice shall be accomplished by certified mail, return receipt requested, to the last known address of the contractor, or the contractor's agent for service of process, or any of its principal officers, partners, owners or affiliated.

-- The contractor shall submit his appeal in writing with the Chief Operations Officer no later than 4:00 p.m. of the FIFTH business day following the day on which the notice of rejection was mailed to the contractor.
+- The contractor shall submit his appeal in writing with the Director of Facilities & Operations no later than 4:00 p.m. of the FIFTH business day following the day on which the notice of rejection was mailed to the contractor.

 - The District shall act upon properly filed requests within ten calendar days from the date of receipt of such request.
 If, after review, the District again rejects the contractor's application, the contractor may request an administrative hearing with the panel.

 - At the hearing, the contractor may present oral testimony concerning the contractor's capability and responsibility.
 The District shall notify the contractor of his decision within five business days following the hearing.
 The decision of the panel is final.